dsert1/fullstack-take-home-2/README.md

    - Screenshots or a brief walkthrough of your UX.
    - Any additional features you built.
    - Any future improvements and features.
-3. Provide a zip or GitHub link for both frontend and backend code.
+3. Provide a GitHub or repo link for all code. **Please do not provide a zip.**
-4. (optional) deploy the backend and frontend (e.g. Render, Heroku)
+4. (Bonus points) deploy the web app (e.g. Render, Heroku)

----

 ## Evaluation Criteria